jewelry

 Cameo - a relief cut shell often in the profile of a woman’s head used as the centerpiece of a piece of jewelry.
 Costume versions may also be of molded plastic or reverse cut glass.

-Celluloid - Invented in the Victorian period this material was the first plastic made.
+Celluloid - Invented in the Victorian period this cellulose material was the first version of plastic made.

 Clamper - a bangle style bracelet with a spring hinge that when closed makes a clamping sound.